What you need to know about coronavirus home-testing kits

 Antibody tests are still in development, though some companies have made outlandish claims.
 The FDA said in a recent statement that more than 70 test developers have told the agency they have serological tests available, but warned that many of these developers are falsely claiming their products have FDA approval or authorization.

-Currently only three companies have an FDA-approved serological test for coronavirus, though they are not for at-home testing.
+Currently only four companies have an FDA-approved serological test for coronavirus, though they are not for at-home testing.

 Antibody tests could become increasingly important as localities try to figure out just how much of its population has already been infected — and how many could still be susceptible to the virus.